U.S. Route 60 in Arizona: I-17/I-10 concurrencies

-After briefly heading south along 27th Ave., US 60 turns left onto Thomas Rd. for 1/4 mi until it reaches I-17.
+After briefly heading south along 27th Avenue, US 60 turns left onto Thomas Road for 1/4 mi until it reaches I-17.
 At I-17 the highway begins to run concurrently with I-17 towards the south.
 It passes through an I-10 interchange known as "The Stack."
 US 60 continues to run concurrent with I-17 around the Durango Curve and continues east until it again reaches I-10 at the interchange known as "The Split."
 US 60 begins to run concurrently towards the east with I-10 after the interchange.
 Along the freeway, US 60 passes along the south side of the airport and over a bridge traversing the Salt River.
 Once over the river, the freeway continues towards Tempe to an interchange with SR 143.
 The freeway curves back towards the south following the SR 143 interchange.

 Superstition Freeway

 After the curve, I-10 and US 60 part ways in Tempe, with I-10 continuing towards the south and US 60 now heading east along the Superstition Freeway.
 The freeway continues towards the east to a second interchange with Loop 101 (Price Freeway).

 The freeway enters Mesa city limits after the interchange as it continues towards the east to the SuperRedTan interchange with Loop 202.
 The freeway enters the city limits of Apache Junction in Pinal County as it continues eastbound.
 The freeway portion of the highway ends in Apache Junction as US 60 curves towards the southeast.